Why the ‘peanut butter’ shot is the most dreaded injection

 Out of all the medications recruits get injected with, none of them are as feared as the almighty “peanut butter” shot.

-Every recruit, in the first few weeks of boot camp, will get in a line during their medical evaluations and get stuck in the arm with all sorts of needles and have thermometers shoved into some uncomfortable places.
+In the first few weeks of boot camp, every recruit will get in a line during their medical evaluations and get stuck in the arm with all sorts of needles and have thermometers shoved into some uncomfortable places.
 Welcome to the military!
 Out of all the medications recruits get injected with throughout their processing week, none of them are as feared as the almighty "peanut butter" shot.
+This tasty-sounding treat isn't reserved for one branch of the military - - everyone gets one.

 While these peanut butter shots are awesome, the ones we get in boot camp are far from exciting.